 Editor's choice: Fundbox business loans

-- Funds as early as 1 business day
+- May receive funds in 1 business day

 Government contracts are competitive — taking over a project for FEMA or the DOT often pays better than the projects a small business might find elsewhere.
 But you can wait up to three months after completing a job to finally get paid.